-Changed in version 2.13: Change dashboard settings for anonymous users from the admin interface, altering what dashboard is presented to unauthenticated users.
+Hint: Change dashboard settings for anonymous users from the admin interface, altering what dashboard is presented to unauthenticated users.

 2.20.1 Automatic component lists

 Add components to the list automatically based on their slug by creating Automatic component list assignment rules.